ilanufriev/GOST-34112018-STREEBOG/README.md

 There are different implementations of the function.
 For now there are two:

-* **Reference implementation** (path: src/lib/reference, -DLIBGOST34112018=REFERENCE flag CMake) - a reference implementation which follows The Standard as closely as possible.
-It is very for educational purposes.
+* **Reference implementation** (path: src/lib/reference, -DLIBGOST34112018=REFERENCE flag in CMake) - a reference implementation which follows The Standard as closely as possible.
+It is very good for educational purposes, but not performance.
 It is recommended to study this version first, and then moving on to the optimized implementation.
 It is also recommended for one to have read The Standard _before_ reading the code.

-* **Optimized implementation** (path: src/lib/optimized, -DLIBGOST34112018=OPTIMIZED flag CMake) - a more optimized implementation that uses lookup-tables to accelerate some computations.
+* **Optimized implementation** (path: src/lib/optimized, -DLIBGOST34112018=OPTIMIZED flag in CMake) - a more optimized implementation that uses lookup-tables to accelerate some computations.

+* **AVX2 implementation** (path: src/lib/avx2, -DLIBGOST34112018=AVX2 flag in CMake) - an optimized implementation that uses lookup-tables and AVX2 intrinsics to speed up computations even more.

 ## Building
 ### Dependencies